Vasectomy Procedure in Bakersfield, CA

-Men’s health specialist Dr. Robery Waguespack provides the vasectomy and vasectomy reversal procedure at his urology clinic in Bakersfield, CA. If you are located in Downtown Bakersfield, Kern County, Oildale, or Seven Oaks and would like to discuss the benefit and outcome of your vasectomy procedure, please call (661) 321-3303 or request an appointment online.
+Men’s health specialist Dr. Robert Waguespack provides the vasectomy and vasectomy reversal procedure at his urology clinic in Bakersfield, CA. If you are located in Downtown Bakersfield, Kern County, Oildale, or Seven Oaks and would like to discuss the benefit and outcome of your vasectomy procedure, please call (661) 321-3303 or request an appointment online.

 What are the Benefits of a Vasectomy?